-An Associate of Applied Science degree will be awarded upon completion of not less than eighty-eight hours of credit with a minimum cumulative grade point average of 2.00.
-Students should consult the catalog of the university to which they plan to transfer for specific degree requirements.
+- \ Required prerequisites that must be completed within 5 years of admission to the program. - An Associate of Applied Science degree will be awarded upon completion of not less than eighty-eight hours of credit with a minimum cumulative grade point average of 2.00.
+Rev. 2021